 Term Meaning Administrator Pinnacle as the provider of various administration support services to the Company.
 Annual General Meeting the annual general meeting of the Company.
 ASX Australian Securities Exchange.
 Benchmark S&P/ASX 200 Franking Credit Adjusted Daily Total Return Index (Tax-Exempt).
 Board board of Directors.
-Company Plato Income Maximiser Limited (ACN 616 746 215).
+Company or PL8 Plato Income Maximiser Limited (ACN 616 746 215).
 Company Secretary company secretary of the Company.
 Corporations Act the Corporations Act 2001 (Cth).
 Director director of the Company.
 GST has the meaning given in the A New Tax System (Goods and Services Tax) Act 1999 (Cth).
 Investment Management Agreement the investment management agreement dated 1 March 2017 between the Company and the Manager.
 Manager Plato Investment Management Limited (ACN 120 730 136).
-New Shares fully paid ordinary shares sought to be issued under the Offer.
 NTA net tangible assets.
-NTA Performance the performance of the Company inclusive of portfolio performance after fees, taking into account all other expenses paid and tax on earnings (including on realised gains but excluding any provision for tax on unrealised gains and capitalised share issue costs).
-Entitlement offer announced by the Company on 8 August 2019 seeking to raise up to approximately \$204.3 million via the issue of approximately 185.7 million New Shares, consisting of: Offer a 1 for 1.6 non-renounceable entitlement offer of new fully paid ordinary shares in the Company at an offer price of \$1.10 for existing eligible shareholders; an oversubscription facility for existing eligible shareholders to apply for additional New Shares in excess of their entitlement; and an offer of New Shares not taken up by eligible shareholders in the entitlement offer and oversubscription facility to institutional and retail investors.
+NTA Performance a measure of the movement in the value of the Company's pre-tax net tangible assets, adjusted for dividends paid, which takes into account all Company expenses and tax on earnings (including on realised gains but excluding any provision for tax on unrealised gains and capitalised share issue costs), and excludes the value of the Company's franking credits.
 Pinnacle Pinnacle Investment Management Limited (ACN 109 659 109).
 Plato Fund Plato Australian Shares Income Fund (ARSN 152 590 157).
 Services Agreement the services agreement dated 1 March 2017 between the Company and Pinnacle.
-TSR Performance a measure of the change in the share price and any dividends going ex-dividend during the period, excluding the value of any franking credits which are paid to shareholders.
+Total Shareholder Return a measure of the change in the share price and any dividends going ex-dividend during the year, excluding the value of any franking credits which are paid to shareholders.